kanishka-linux/reminiscence/README.md

     PDF and full-page PNG of HTML content will be generated using wkhtmltopdf.
 It is headless tool but in some distro it might not be packaged with headless feature.
 In such cases, users have to run it using Xvfb.
 In order to use it headlessly using Xvfb, set **USE_XVFB = True** in reminiscence/settings.py file and then install xvfb using command line.

     **Note:** Use Xvfb, only when wkhtmltopdf is not packaged with headless feature.

+    **Why not use Headless Chromium:** Currently headless chromium doesn't support full page screenshot, otherwise I might have used it blindly.
+There is another headless browser [hlspy](https://github.com/kanishka-linux/hlspy), based on QtWebEngine, which I built for my personal use. **hlspy** can generate entire html content, pdf document and full page screenshot in one single request and that too using just one single process.
+In both chromium and wkhtmltopdf, one has to execute atleast two separate processes for doing the same thing.
+The main problem with hlspy is that it is not completely headless, it can't run without X. It requires xvfb for running in headless environment.
+However, In future, I'll try to provide a way to choose between different backends (i.e. chromium, wkhtmltopdf or hlspy) for performing these tasks.

 6. **Public, Private and Group directories**